OpenEvalProject/evals/manuscripts/elife-62770/v3/manuscript.md

 ## Results and discussion

-## mRNA localization in the intact adult Drosophila brain
+### mRNA localization in the intact adult Drosophila brain

 Mammalian CaMKII mRNA is transported to neuronal dendrites, where it is locally translated in response to neuronal activity (Bagni et al., 2000; Miller et al., 2002; Ouyang et al., 1999).
 Drosophila CAMKII is critical for behavioral plasticity (Griffith, 1997; Malik et al., 2013) and is also thought to be locally translated (Ashraf et al., 2006).
 However, fly CAMKII mRNAs have not been directly visualized within individual neurons.
 We therefore first hybridized CaMKII smFISH probes to whole-mount brains and imaged the mushroom body (MB) calyx (Figure 1A, B), a recognizable neuropil containing the densely packed dendrites of ~2000 KCs and their presynaptic inputs from ~350 cholinergic olfactory projection neurons (Bates et al., 2020a) using a standard spinning disk confocal microscope.
 To detect and quantify mRNA within the 3D volume of the brain, we developed a FIJI-compatible custom-built image analysis tool that segments smFISH image data and identifies spots within the 3D volume using a probability-based hypothesis test.
 This enabled detection of mRNAs with a false discovery rate of 0.05.
 CaMKII smFISH probes labeled 56 ± 5 discrete puncta within each calyx (Figure 1B, C).
 In comparison, smFISH probes directed to the α1 nicotinic acetylcholine receptor (nAChR) subunit labeled 33 ± 2 puncta in the calyx (Figure 1B, C).
 Puncta were diffraction limited and the signal intensity distribution was unimodal (Figure 1D–D'), indicating that they represent single mRNA molecules.

 ![Figure 1.](https://cdn.elifesciences.org/articles/62770/elife-62770-fig1-v3.jpg)

-**Figure 1.:** CaMKII and nAChR α1 mRNA visualized in the mushroom body (MB) calyx and γ5β'2a mushroom body output neuron (MBON) dendrites with single-molecule fluorescence in situ hybridization (smFISH).(A) Schematic of Drosophila MB. smFISH signal was imaged in the calyx, indicated by the dashed box.
+**Figure 1.:** (A) Schematic of Drosophila MB. smFISH signal was imaged in the calyx, indicated by the dashed box.
 (B) CaMKII and nAChRα1 mRNAs labeled with smFISH in the MB calyx.
 Images are maximum intensity projections of ten 0.2 µm z-sections.
 (C) More CaMKII mRNAs are detected in the MB calyx relative to nAChRα1 (unpaired t-test: p=0.0003, t = 4.727, df = 15).
 (D) smFISH spot size distribution (full width half maximum, bottom) in MB calyx.
 (D').
 Unimodal smFISH spot intensity distribution (signal/background) indicates imaging at single-molecule resolution.
 (E) Reconstruction of a γ5β'2a MBON (black) showing the dendritic field (blue) and MB (light gray).
 The projection to the contralateral MB is truncated.
 (F) Alignment of dendrite and smFISH imaging channels using co-labeling with dsDNA Vybrant DyeCycle Violet (VDV) dye.
 VDV is excited with 405 nm and emission is collected in the dendritic and smFISH imaging channels, which were then aligned in x, y, and z planes.
 (G, G') CaMKII smFISH within the γ5β'2a MBON dendrite co-labeled with R66C08-GAL4-driven UAS-myr::SNAP and visualized with JF547SNAP dye.
 Images are maximum intensity projections of ten 0.2 μm z-sections.
 (H, H') nAchRα1 smFISH in γ5β'2aMBONs.
 Images are maximum intensity projections of ten 0.2 μm z-sections.
 (I) Single CaMKII smFISH puncta localized within a γ5β'2a MBON dendrite (green arrowhead).
 Images are single z-sections of 0.2 μm.
 (J) Single CaMKII smFISH puncta localized outside of the γ5β'2a MBON dendrite (red arrowhead).
 Images are single z-sections of 0.2 μm.

-## mRNA localization within MBON dendrites
+### mRNA localization within MBON dendrites

 Drosophila learning is considered to be implemented as plasticity of cholinergic KC-MBON synapses.
 To visualize and quantify mRNA specifically within the dendritic field of the γ5β'2a and γ1pedc>α/β MBONs, we expressed a membrane-tethered UAS-myr::SNAP reporter transgene using MBON-specific GAL4 drivers.
 This permitted simultaneous fluorescent labeling of mRNA with smFISH probes and the MBON using the SNAP Tag (Figure 1E).
 To correct for chromatic misalignment (Matsuda et al., 2018) that results from imaging heterogenous tissue at depth, we also co-stained brains with the dsDNA-binding dye Vybrant DyeCycle Violet (VDV).
 VDV dye has a broad emission spectrum so labeled nuclei can be imaged in both the SNAP MBON and smFISH mRNA channels.
 This triple-labeling approach allowed quantification and correction of any spatial mismatch between MBON and smFISH channels in x, y, and z planes, which ensures that smFISH puncta are accurately assigned within the 3D volume of the MBON dendritic field (Figure 1F).